Meet Our Board of Directors

 Philip M. Halpern

 Mr. Halpern is the managing partner of the law firm of Collier, Halpern, Newberg, Nolletti & Bock, LLP, with offices in New York City, White Plains and Stamford, Connecticut.
-Mr. Halpern is a magna cum laude graduate of Fordham University, where he majored in economics, and is a graduate of Pace University School of Law where he obtained his juris doctor.
+Mr. Halpern is magna cum laude graduate of Fordham University, where he majored in economics, and is a graduate of Pace University School of Law where he obtained his juris doctor.
 Mr. Halpern is a Fellow of the American Bar Foundation and member of the Office of Court Administration’s Advisory Committee on Civil Practice.
 Mr. Halpern has been a member of the Advisory Council for the Board of Judges for the Southern District of New York.
-Mr. Halpern is a member of the Association of the Bar of the City of New York, the Committee on Federal Judiciary for the New York State Bar Association, the American Bar Association, the New York County Lawyers Association, New York State Trial Lawyers Association, the Association of Trial Lawyers of America, and the Federal Bar Council.
+Mr. Halpern is a member of the Association of the Bar of the City of New York, the New York State Bar Association, the American Bar Association, the New York County Lawyers Association, New York State Trial Lawyers Association, the Association of Trial Lawyers of America, and the Federal Bar Council.
 Mr. Halpern began his legal career in 1980 as a law clerk to a federal judge in the Southern District of New York.

 Todd Asmuth joined SHINE as its President in September 2015 after spending 5 years as CEO of AquaMost, Inc. He has spent 20 years building early stage companies as an operator and investor.
 Immediately prior to AquaMost, he was the President of Surebond, a specialty chemical manufacturer with a line of environmentally friendly adhesives and sealants.
 He has a history of successfully taking companies from concept to commercialization to profitability using lean startup, customer-focused product development techniques.
 In addition, he sits on the board of directors of multiple early stage companies and non-profit organizations.
 Early in his career, Todd spent 4 years in management consulting with Booz Allen & Hamilton on strategy engagements with Fortune 500 companies.
 Todd earned an MBA with honors from the Kellogg School of Management at Northwestern University and a B.S. in Mechanical Engineering from Yale University.
 He is a member of the Society of Petroleum Engineers.